-Does this sounds like you?
-When you try to send an iMessage to someone your Apple Watch sends it as SMS or the Watch displays a notification that the message failed to send.
+Does this sound like you?
+When you try to send an iMessage to someone your Apple Watch sends it as SMS, or the Watch displays a notification that the message failed to send.
 Or maybe you’re unable to download iMessage attachments like photos.

 For all these Apple Watch iMessage issues, we have several quick solutions to fix your problems.

-If your problem is iMessage not working on your iPhone or other iDevice, check out our detailed article on getting iMessage back to working order.
+If your problem is iMessage not working on your iPhone or another iDevice, check out our detailed article on getting iMessage back to working order.